xwxb/my-weekly-stars-langcat/README.md

 *   [sdias/win-10-virtual-desktop-enhancer](https://github.com/sdias/win-10-virtual-desktop-enhancer) - An application that enhances the Windows 10 multiple desktops feature by adding additional keyboard shortcuts and support for multiple wallpapers.

+*   [wo52616111/capslock-plus](https://github.com/wo52616111/capslock-plus) - An efficiency tool that provides various functions by enhancing the Caps Lock key into a modifier key.

 ## Inno Setup

 *   [LinkScapeOfficial/LinkDown](https://github.com/LinkScapeOfficial/LinkDown) - A Video Downloader